 About Me

-I recently obtained a PhD in Computer Science from the University of North Carolina at Chapel Hill, advised by Prof. Mohit Bansal.
+Previously, I obtained a PhD in Computer Science from the University of North Carolina at Chapel Hill, advised by Prof. Mohit Bansal.
 My PhD was supported by a Google PhD Fellowship and a Rebecca and Munroe Cobey Fellowship.
+A list of my publications (grouped by topics) can be found here:

 Recent News